-Over the next three years, the Association of Science-Technology Centers (ASTC) and Biogen Foundation will partner to bring the WBT to 12 selected international science centers for science festivals focusing on the theme of biotechnology.
+From 2015-2017, the Association of Science-Technology Centers (ASTC) and Biogen Foundation partnered to bring the WBT to 12 selected international science centers for science festivals and activities focusing on the theme of biotechnology.

-Science centers participating in the WBT will provide a culturally unique visitor experience through several activities developed and hosted at each science center.
+Science centers that participated in the WBT applied and were selected through a rigorous selection process.
+Each site provided a culturally unique visitor experience through several activities developed and hosted at each science center.

-- A lab-in-a-box educational kit that will be sent to each site.
-The kits will include signature hands-on activities and materials and will also utilize social media channels.
-Resources for the activities will also be available on the WBT’s website, free of charge, so that interested science centers, classrooms, and families can experience the tour.
+- A lab-in-a-box educational kit that are sent to each site.
+The kits include signature hands-on activities and materials and will also utilize social media channels.
+Resources for the activities are also available on the WBT’s website, free of charge, so that interested science centers, classrooms, and families can experience the tour.

-- Student ambassador program that will enlist high school students from around the world to give presentations about dynamic biotechnology topics in their schools and communities to inspire others to get involved.
+- Student ambassador program that enlists high school students from around the world to give presentations about dynamic biotechnology topics in their schools and communities to inspire others to get involved.

 - Research on how biotechnology is communicated in informal science environments.
 The results of the WBT will be shared online and at the 2017 Science Centre World Summit in Tokyo, Japan.